GWT: Scalable Optimizer State Compression for Large Language Model Training: Experiment Details

 In this section, we provide further clarification on the GPU memory usage results reported in the paper.
 First, Table~\ref{tab:memory_theory_comp} presents the theoretical memory consumption of various methods for comparison.

 Compared to low-rank methods that reduce memory overhead by controlling the rank, our Gradient Wavelet Transform (GWT) method does not require additional storage for projection matrices.
-Assuming the projection matrix size is negligible, GWT consumes approximately the same memory as projection-based methods such as GaLore and APOLLO.
 In practical experiments, GWT’s memory footprint is slightly better than these methods.

 In actual training scenarios, GPU memory usage is influenced by multiple factors, including model size, batch size, optimizer states, PyTorch's memory fragmentation management, and whether training is conducted on a single GPU or across multiple GPUs.
 To focus on core differences, we estimate GPU memory usage for the model weights and Adam optimizer states using bfloat16 precision.
-For example, the weights of the LLaMA 60M model occupy approximately 0.12 GB of GPU memory, while the Adam optimizer states require about 0.23 GB.
+For example, the weights of the LLaMA 60M model occupy approximately 0.11 GB of GPU memory, while the Adam optimizer states require about 0.23 GB.
 Since GWT primarily targets reducing optimizer memory usage, the weight memory footprint under Adam with GWT remains unchanged at 0.12 GB.

-Regarding optimizer states, the memory consumption of the 2-level GWT matches that of GaLore, which uses a rank equal to one-quarter of the hidden size.
-In our experiments, both GWT and GaLore were applied exclusively to the attention and MLP modules of LLaMA, so the total optimizer memory usage depends on the number of parameters within these modules.
-Table~\ref{tab:memory_estimate} presents the estimated memory consumption for model weights and optimizer states across different methods and model configurations.
+As a representative example, the LLaMA-60M model contains approximately 58 million parameters.
+Using BF16 precision (2 bytes per parameter), this yields a model memory footprint of approximately 0.11 GB.
+The Adam optimizer maintains two auxiliary states—the first-order moment $M$ and second-order moment $V$—each the same size as the model parameters, resulting in an additional 0.23 GB.
+The total memory usage with Adam is thus approximately 0.34 GB.
+For our GWT method, the computation formula depends on the number of parameters that use GWT and those that do not.
+Specifically, for LLaMA-60M, there are 25.3M parameters that use GWT to save memory, and the remaining 32.77M parameters are updated using Adam.
+In the case of using GWT with level $l=2$, the optimizer states that the parameters are calculated as follows: \begin{itemize} \item The optimizer state for the GWT parameters: